Jayden-Htn/DAT602_Project/GameApp/readme.md

 Screen 2: lobby.
 Used to connect to admin and game screens for tests.

 Screen 3: game.
 Clicking load map will show the special tiles in the map (empty tiles are not stored).
+Should show two tiles.

 Screen 4: admin.
 Clicking display users displays all users in the database (Player1-4).